dogukan-sys/dogukan-sys/README.md

 - 👋 Hi, I’m @dogukan-sys
 - 👀 I’m interested in Coding, Gaming, Anime
-- 🌱 I’m currently learning Frontend Developing
+- 🌱 I’m currently learning Frontend Developing, using https://www.theodinproject.com/
 - 📫 You can contact me here or on Discord: dogukan#0420

 <!---